Caphyon/clang-power-tools/README.md

 This Visual Studio extension helps Visual Studio C++ developers leverage Clang/LLVM tools like clang-tidy in order to perform various code transformations and fixes like modernizing code to C++11/14/17 and finding subtle latent bugs with its static analyzer and ‘cppcoreguidelines’ modules (Guidelines Support Library).

+### Download

+The latest version of this extension is available (FREE) in the [Visual Studio Gallery](https://marketplace.visualstudio.com/items?itemName=vs-publisher-690586.ClangPowerTools)

 ![ClangPowerTools](images/VSDemo1.png)

 ![ClangPowerTools](images/Toolbar1.png)